toxicity1985/atoum-documentation/source/en/configuration_bootstraping/configuration.inc.rst

 Code coverage
 =============

 By default, if PHP has the extension `Xdebug <http://xdebug.org>`_, atoum indicates in command line report, the rate of tests code coverage.
+Some change in the behaviour of coverage can be adapt through the :ref:`cli options<cli-options-coverage_reports>`.

 If the coverage rate is 100%, atoum merely indicated.
 But otherwise, it displays the overall coverage and that of each method of the class tested in the form of a percentage.